github/docs/content/actions/automating-builds-and-tests/building-and-testing-nodejs.md

 ### Example using Yarn

-This example installs the dependencies defined in the _yarn.lock_ file and prevent updates to the _yarn.lock_ file.
+This example installs the dependencies defined in the _yarn.lock_ file and prevents updates to the _yarn.lock_ file.
 For more information, see [`yarn install`](https://yarnpkg.com/en/docs/cli/install).

 ```yaml copy
 steps: